issamshadid/backend/README.md

 ## Code of Conduct

 We are committed to fostering a welcoming, respectful, and collaborative environment for everyone.
-Please follow our [Code of Conduct](#) (https://github.com/issamshadid/backend/blob/main/CODE_OF_CONDUCT.md).
+Please follow our [Code of Conduct](https://github.com/issamshadid/backend/blob/main/CODE_OF_CONDUCT.md).

 ---